roboticslab-uc3m/installation-guides/install-jr3.md

 Green LEDs should be ON after `jr3pci_driver` module is loaded (see `lsmod | grep jr3`).
 Check `/etc/rc.local` to see if this is the default upon switching on the PC.
 Possible fixes if not working:

 1. Type `lspci` to see PCI devices connected to the computer.
-It should be there `PCI bridge: Pericom Semiconductor PI7C9X110 PCI Express to PCI bridge` which is the PCI card Adapter.
+The PCI card Adapter `PCI bridge: Pericom Semiconductor PI7C9X110 PCI Express to PCI bridge` should be there.

 1. Shutdown and review connections!! (review: PCI adapter connections, power and PCI slots).